-A linear actuator is a device that converts the rotational motion of an AC or DC motor into linear motion – that is, it will provide both push and pull movements where the force is related to the power of the motor and the gear ratio used.
+A linear actuator is a device that converts the rotational motion of an electric motor into linear motion – that is, it will provide both push and pull movements where the force is related to the power of the motor and the gear ratio used.

-By pushing and pulling it is possible to lift, drop, slide, adjust, tilt, push or pull objects, simply by pushing a button.
+When Actuators create pushing and pulling forces, it is possible to lift, drop, slide, adjust, tilt, push or pull any object simply by pushing a button.

-Additionally, Linear Actuators provide a safe and clean movement with accurate motion control that you, the operator have full control over.
+Additionally, Linear Actuators provide a safe and clean movement with accurate motion control that you have full control over.
 They are energy efficient and have a long lifetime with little or no maintenance required.
 Read our Blog post Linear Actuators 101 to learn more in greater detail

 How do linear actuators work?

-The Linear motion is created by using a screw or Lead-screw as they are more correctly called.
-The screw turns either clockwise or counter-clock-wise and this causes the shaft to extend and retract.
-This principle is basically a nut on the screw to move up and down the screw as the screw turns.
+The Linear motion is created by using a screw or Lead-screw that turns either clockwise or counter-clock-wise and this causes the shaft to extend and retract.
+This principle is basically a nut on the screw to move up and down the screw as the lead-screw turns.
 This is what creates the linear motion.

-The motors used are either AC or DC motors, most however run on 12v dc, but other voltages are also optional.
-To make the Actuator go the other way you simple reverse the wires from the Actuator (reverse polarity) from the battery or power supply.
+The motors used are either AC or DC powered, most however run on 12v dc, but other voltages are optional.
+To make the Actuator go the other direction you simple reverse the wires from the Actuator (reverse polarity) from the actuator controller or power supply.
 This is typically done through a switch that automatically reverses the polarity to the motor for you.

-Firgelli created a Technical Blog post you can visit here.
+Firgelli created a Technical article you can visit here to read.
 How do linear actuators work?